 Why You Should NOT Do Disney Jollywood Nights Christmas Party at Hollywood Studios

-Disney’s Hollywood Studios is getting its own holiday event to “compete” with Mickey’s Very Merry Christmas Party at Magic Kingdom.
-Jollywood Nights is a brand-new hard ticket nighttime party that’ll be held after hours at DHS on select evenings from November 11 to December 20, 2023.
+Disney’s Hollywood Studios has a new event to “compete” with Mickey’s Very Merry Christmas Party at Magic Kingdom.
+Jollywood Nights is a brand-new hard ticket nighttime party that’ll be held after hours at DHS on select evenings this holiday season.
+(Updated November 12, 2023.)

 Shorter Mix-In – Disney Jollywood Nights runs from 8:30 pm to 12:30 am.
 Prior to that, ticket holders will be admitted to Disney’s Hollywood Studios as early as 7:00 pm on the date of their ticket.
 The event itself is longer than regular After Hours, but shorter than Mickey’s Very Merry Christmas Party.